 From pioneering flight by inventing the hang glider or the helicopter, to medical advancements like the X-ray machine, Germans have had a hand in many inventions we still use today.

-Here are 10 of our favorite unexpected German inventions.
+The gallery above features 10 of our favorite unexpected German inventions.